UTORmail Decommissioning Project

 If you are eligible to upgrade to an Office 365 (UTmail+) email account

-If you have determined that you are eligible to upgrade to an Office 365 (UTmail+) email account and want to self migrate, you can do so by going to Upgrade to Office 365 (UTmail+) Email and following the instructions to initiate your migration.
+If you are a current student, staff or faculty member and want to self migrate, you can do so by going to Upgrade to Office 365 (UTmail+) Email and following the instructions to initiate your migration.

-Eligible mailboxes may also receive a communication with a pre-scheduled automatic migration date.
-If you do not take action to initiate your migration you will be automatically migrated to Office 365 on this date.
+Alumni, student organizations and shared mailboxes will receive a communication with a pre-scheduled automatic migration date.
+You will be automatically migrated to Office 365 on this date.

 If you need assistance with your migration, contact your local help desk.